skip to Main Content

 • Inspirational coaching and mentoring to their managers, teams and individuals

-Barry Baines, a Member of the Association of Regulatory and Disciplinary Lawyers (ARDL), is a Consultant Solicitor with Keystone Law .
+Barry Baines, is a Member of the Association of Regulatory and Disciplinary Lawyers (ARDL).

 As a Solicitor Advocate in England & Wales, and an Attorney at Law for the State of New York, he displays enormous hands-on knowledge of professional regulation as well as extensive experience of the court structure in England & Wales and the European Court of Justice including most judicial and quasi-judicial tribunals which adds to his wide and detailed involvement in the British parliamentary process and the prosecution of crime.

-Winner of the ARDL Mentor of the Year Award 2022, he has undertaken numerous assignments particularly for major public sector organisations including risk assessment reports, face to face training for fitness to practise panellists, training regulation officers and appointing external inspectors, repairing and renewing broken processes, providing expert case analysis and advice and reducing backlogs as well as mentoring, coaching and managing executives and other individuals.
+Twice winner of the ARDL Mentor of the Year Award in 2024 and 2022, he has undertaken numerous assignments particularly for major public sector organisations including investigations and inquiries, drafting guidance, risk assessment reports, face to face training for fitness to practise panellists, training regulation officers and appointing external inspectors, repairing and renewing broken processes, providing expert case analysis and advice and reducing backlogs as well as mentoring, coaching and managing executives and other individuals.

 He founded, developed and managed a substantial business in legal services with a turnover of £millions.